7×5×2=

 \( 3\frac{5}{6}\times5\frac{5}{6}\times\frac{1}{3}x= \)

-Let's look at the exercise, and we'll see that we have two "regular" numbers and one number with a variable.
+Upon observing the exercise note that we have two "regular" numbers and one number with a variable.

-Since this is a multiplication exercise, there's no problem multiplying a number with a variable by a number without a variable.
+Given that this is a multiplication exercise, multiplying a number with a variable by a number without a variable doesn't present a problem.

 In fact, it's important to remember that a variable attached to a number represents multiplication by itself, for example in this case:

-Therefore, we can use the distributive property to separate the variable, and come back to it later.
+Therefore, we can apply the distributive property in order to separate the variable, and come back to it later.

-We'll solve the exercise from left to right.
+Solve the exercise from left to right.

-We'll solve the left exercise by breaking down the decimal number into an addition problem of a whole number and a decimal number as follows:
+Solve the left exercise by breaking down the decimal number into an addition problem of a whole number and a decimal number as follows:

 It's important to be careful with the proper placement of the exercise, using the decimal point as an anchor.

-Then we can multiply in order, first the ones digit of the first number by the ones digit of the second number,
+Then we can proceed to multiply in order, first the ones digit of the first number by the ones digit of the second number.
+Then the tens digit of the first number by the ones digit of the second number, and so on.

-Let's look at the exercise, and we'll see that we have two "regular" numbers and one number with a variable.
+Upon observing the exercise note that we have two "regular" numbers and one number with a variable.

-Since this is a multiplication exercise, there's no problem multiplying a number with a variable by a number without a variable.
+Given that this is a multiplication exercise, multiplying a number with a variable by a number without a variable doesn't present a problem.

 In fact, it's important to remember that a variable attached to a number represents multiplication by itself, for example in this case:

-Therefore, we can use the distributive property to separate the variable, and come back to it later.
+Therefore, we can apply the distributive property in order to separate the variable, and come back to it later.

-We'll solve the exercise from left to right.
+Proceed to solve the exercise from left to right.

-We'll solve the left exercise vertically to avoid confusion and get:
+Solve the left exercise vertically in order to avoid confusion as shown below:

 It's important to be careful with the correct placement of the exercise, where the decimal point serves as an anchor.

-Then we can multiply in order, first the ones digit of the first number by the ones digit of the second number,
+Then we can multiply in order, first the ones digit of the first number by the ones digit of the second number.

-then the tens digit of the first number by the ones digit of the second number, and so on.
+Next the tens digit of the first number by the ones digit of the second number, and so on.

-Let's not forget to add the variable at the end, and thus the answer will be:
+Let's not forget to add the variable at the end resulting in the following answer:

 First, let's convert all mixed fractions to simple fractions: